bislara/code-n-stitch/Web Hacks/Weather App/README.md

 ## Setup
 Simply fork this and open index.html file to view it in your browser

+## Getting the API key
+To get your API key, make an account on https://openweathermap.org/ and then you will get your API key by clicking on 'My API Keys'.

 ## Contributing
 If you wish to contribute to this project